Blockitifluy/mukia-engine/README.md

 ## Using Bash

-1. Download and extract the release
+1. Download and extract the release (NOTE: gzip decompressor needs to be manually [installed](https://www.7-zip.org/))
 2. Run the script

 ## Manually

-1. Download and extract the release
+1. Download and extract the release (NOTE: gzip decompressor needs to be manually [installed](https://www.7-zip.org/))
 2. Remove the `install.sh` as it's not needed
 3. Create a Project Directory
 4. Open the Terminal into your Project Directory and run `dotnet new console`
 5. Then, run `dotnet add package mukia-engine`
-6. Finally, copy all files in `install-assets` and copy the folders: `resources` and `shaders`
+6. Finally, move all files in `install-assets` and move the folders: `resources` and `shaders`

 # Scenes